hoangtran-agilityio/amplify-nodejs/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Here's a sample I have build with AWS Amplify, Typescript and Express.
-Project have one model Book and one AWS Lambda for handle request from API Gateway.
+Project have one model Book and I use AWS Serverless Express to run serverless applications and REST APIs using existing Node.js application framework, on top of AWS Lambda and Amazon API Gateway.

 <p align="right">(<a href="#top">back to top</a>)</p>